python-poetry/poetry/docs/libraries.md

 the source format, and `wheel` which is a `compiled` package.

 Poetry will automatically include some metadata files when building a package.
-When building a wheel, the following files are included in the `.dist-info` directory:
+When building a `wheel`, the following files are included in the `.dist-info` directory:
 - `LICENSE`
 - `LICENSE.*`
 - `COPYING`